bjoernmichaelsen/dotfiles/README.md

 Dependencies
 ------------

-podman for containerized local builds, a POSIX shell and GNU make.
+* podman for containerized local builds
+* curl 7.68 or later for downloads
+* a POSIX shell
+* and GNU make

 Installing
 ----------